Kordrad/Confiks/packages/cli/README.md

 - [lint-stagged][lint-stagged]: Lints only the files that are staged in Git.
 - [prettier][prettier]: A code formatter.
 - [pretty-quick][pretty-quick]: Runs Prettier on your changed files.
+- [stylelint][stylelint]: A mighty CSS linter.
+- [stylelint-config-standard-scss][stylelint-config-standard-scss]: The standard shareable SCSS config for Stylelint.

 [confiksNpm]: https://www.npmjs.com/package/confiks
 [confiksRepo]: https://github.com/Kordrad/Confiks